Tony Bruno: Sirius XM and SportsMap

 The Tony Bruno Show with Harry Mayes returned to Sirius XM on April 6, 2020, and aired every weekday from 3pm to 6pm EST, on the Dan Patrick Radio channel 211, alongside co-host Harry Mayes.
 Bruno's program was also among the offerings of the SportsMap Radio Network (the former Sporting News Radio, Yahoo!
 Sports Radio and SB Nation Radio), after it ended its cross-branding agreements and brought all programming back in-house in July 2020.
-The show was cancelled by both Sirius XM and SportsMap in late-August 2020 after Bruno disparaged National Basketball Association (NBA) players as illiterate.
+The show was cancelled by both Sirius XM and SportsMap in late-August 2020 after Bruno made fun of LeBron reading only the 1st page of any book he was pictured with on air & a journalist at Deadspin wrote an article claiming that Bruno disparaged National Basketball Association (NBA) players as illiterate.

 Other work

 Madden NFL

 Bruno is the host of EA Sports Radio, a show that has appeared on the 2005, 2006, and 2007 versions of the Madden NFL video game.
 The show has Bruno listing statistics and accomplishments from the previous "week" of play.
 In addition, he "interviews" players and coaches, takes calls from listeners, and even asks trivia questions.

-On August 26, 2018, within an hour of a mass shooting at a Madden 19 tournament in Jacksonville, Florida, Bruno tweeted the following in response to CNNs reporting: "I'm hearing Madden 19 sucks, but this is a bit much".
-He apologized soon after, stating that he would "never make light of such a tragedy."

 Personal life

-Bruno is divorced with three grown children, Anthony, Chris and Deanna.
-He lived in Venice, California, for 11 years, but has moved back to Philadelphia, Pennsylvania, as of September 2011.
-He lives with his longtime girlfriend and producer/manager Robin Austin.
+Bruno is divorced with three grown children.
+He lived in Venice, California, for 11 years, then moved back to Philadelphia, Pennsylvania, in September 2011.
+He recently moved to Cape Coral, FL and lives with his longtime girlfriend, now fiance and producer/manager Robin Austin.